 - complete homework assignments;

-- write reflective essays at the beginning and end of the semester to demonstrate awareness and application of metacognitive skills and use of comprehension strategies;
+- write reflective essays, test reflections, and reader response journal entries to demonstrate awareness and application of metacognitive skills and use of comprehension strategies;

-- complete academic tasks for content area courses.
+- complete academic tasks for content area courses; and

-Reference, Resource, or Learning Materials to be used by Student:Students use textbooks and materials required for paired content course sections, or authentic materials, such as novels, newspaper articles, college textbook chapters and websites, computer-assisted tutorials, website resources and other open educational resources (OERs).
+Reference, Resource, or Learning Materials to be used by Student:Students use textbooks and materials required for paired content course sections, or authentic materials, such as college textbook excerpts, in addition to computer-assisted tutorials, website resources and other open educational resources (OERs).
 See course syllabus.

 Review/Approval Date - 2/99

 Transferred to Language and Literature, Fall 2004; Revised 5/2011; New Core 8/2015; Revised 12/2017